bytefair/vanilli/readme.md

 regarding theme testing can be found here.
 You should use the imported posts as a sample blog to make sure you don't miss any important cases.
 4. Once theme functionality is set, you will probably want to address the CSS stack.
-Start with sass/main.scss to see how code is loaded.
+Start with `sass/main.scss` to see how code is loaded.
 If you're doing a totally custom site, you probably want to delete the optional CSS.
 Skeleton CSS provides a wonderful coherent framework to operate with and only requires a few variable adjustments to make it exactly how you want it.
+Optional CSS gives more support to themers and more annoyances to custom builders.
 I will document the code inside the relevant files, so be sure to look through them.
+5. Sass should be compiled to `css/`. `sass/main.scss` is structured to load all CSS code into itself and WordPress looks for that compiled CSS in `css/main.css`.

 ## Managing Stylesheets in Vanilli